The Lawnmower Man

 If I remember correctly, the reason I rented this movie is because Stephen King's name is on it.
-If you look at the movie poster at right, it does say "Stephen King's The Lawnmower Man".
+If you look at the movie poster, it does say "Stephen King's The Lawnmower Man".

 But does the movie have anything to do with King's The Lawnmower Man short story from 1975?
 Barely.
 King in fact sued the producers of the film for attaching his name to it, stating that the film had "virtually nothing to do" with his original short story.
 Did he win the lawsuit?
 Yes, but it took him two years to do it.
 The studio had to cough up 2½ million in damages.